circleci/circleci-docs/jekyll/_cci2/config-editor.md

 The config editor will automatically validate your configuration yaml after every change.

-At the bottom of the editor, you can verify that your configuration is valid.

-For a valid configuration, you will see the following:
+For a valid configuration, you will see the following at the bottom of the configuration editor:

 ![Passing Configuration]({{ site.baseurl }}/assets/img/docs/config-editor-validate-pass.png)